Mage wins star-crossed Kentucky Derby amid 7th death

 LOUISVILLE, Ky.
-(AP) — Two more horses died in the hours before 15-1 shot Mage won the Kentucky Derby by a length on Saturday, making it seven in all and casting a shadow over the 149th edition of the world's most famous race.
+(AP) — After seven deaths raised questions about the future of horse racing, Mage earned a surprising Kentucky Derby victory on Saturday, capping a nerve-rattling day that included two more fatalities ahead of the 149th edition of the world’s most famous race.

-Mage had only one victory in three previous races before holding off Two Phil's in the stretch while covering 1 1/4 miles in 2:01.57 under Javier Castellano.
-The Hall of Fame jockey snapped an 0-for-15 skid in the Derby.
-He and trainer Gustavo Delgado are from Venezuela.
+Mage, a 15-1 shot, had only one win in his career, giving little indication that he could triumph against 17 rivals in a race that is not kind to the inexperienced.

+Still, he made a gutsy stretch run, overtaking Two Phil's to his inside and winning by a length.
+Mage, who didn't race as a 2-year-old, ran 1 1/4 miles in 2:01.57.

+“Turning for home, he had a lot of heart,” Castellano said.
+“He's a little horse with a big heart.”

+Two Phil's stormed to the lead at the top of the stretch.
+Mage swung to the outside and took dead aim on the leader.
+Mage passed him at the eighth-pole and went on to victory.

-Forte, the early favorite, was scratched in the morning with a bruised foot, one of five horses that dropped out in the days leading to the race.
+Forte, the early favorite, was scratched in the morning with a bruised foot, one of five horses that dropped out in the run-up to the race.

-Two Phil's was second and 4-1 favorite Angel of Empire was third in front of a crowd of 150,335 on a warm and partly cloudy day at Churchill Downs.
+Angel of Empire, the 4-1 favorite, was another half-length back in third in front of a crowd of 150,335 on a warm and partly cloudy day at Churchill Downs.
+He paid $4.70 to show.

-Two more horses died, making it seven in all, before the Kentucky Derby on Saturday, and early favorite Forte was scratched with an injury in another series of blows to a sport already reeling from doping suspensions and breakdowns.

-“This is part of racing and it’s the cruel part,” Mike Repole, co-owner of Forte, said in an interview with FanDuel TV.

-Chloe's Dream, a 3-year-old gelding, and Freezing Point, a 3-year-old colt, were injured in their races on the Derby undercard, becoming the sixth and seventh horses to have died at Churchill Downs in recent days.
-Forte was the fifth scratch from the Derby in the run-up to the $3 million race for 3-year-olds.
+Earlier in the day, Chloe’s Dream, a 3-year-old gelding, and Freezing Point, a 3-year-old colt, were euthanized after being injured in their races, becoming the sixth and seventh horses to have died at the track in recent days.

-The string of horse deaths cast a pall for some Derby-goers on a mostly cloudy and warm day.
+The string of horse deaths was on the mind of some Derby-goers.

 "It’s concerning, and I hope they’re quickly trying the best they can to correct whatever’s going on,” said Michael Freeze, who along with his friend dressed up as jockeys.
 “They need to do whatever is best for the horses, and the sport in general.”

-Chloe's Dream got hurt in the second race Saturday.
-The horse was taken off in an equine ambulance with a right front knee injury and was euthanized, trainer Jeff Hiles confirmed to The Associated Press.
+Chloe's Dream injured his right front knee, trainer Jeff Hiles told The Associated Press.

 “He just took a bad step out there,” Hiles said.
 "They could do the same thing running in the field as they could on the track.
 So it’s very unfortunate.
 That’s what we deal with.”

-Freezing Point suffered a left ankle injury in the Pat Day Mile and was euthanized, trainer Joe Lejzerowicz told the AP.
-He said Fort Bragg, who finished third, came over and slammed into Freezing Point during the race.
+Freezing Point suffered a left ankle injury in the Pat Day Mile, trainer Joe Lejzerowicz told the AP.

 “He just got bumped in the backstretch,” Lejzerowicz said.
 “He never took a bad step or bobble.
 He had a big heart.”